-The 2020 Pedrozzi Scholarship applications are open.
+The 2021 Pedrozzi Scholarship applications are open.
 Livermore students pursuing college and career training are encouraged to apply.
-At least 100 scholarships will be awarded this year to help defray the costs of attending vocational training programs, community colleges, colleges and universities.
+At least 80 scholarships will be awarded this year to help defray the costs of attending vocational training programs, community colleges, colleges and universities.
 Eligible applicants must be graduates of the Livermore Valley Joint Unified School District, and may be high school seniors, college students or older adults pursuing college degrees or career training certification.

 Furthermore, through partnerships, some scholarship recipients have access to additional support.
 If the recipient of the Charles Amirkhanian Music Scholarship plans to study music at San Francisco State, Amirkhanian’s alma mater, the school’s department of music will match the $5,000 scholarship.
 Through a Pedrozzi Foundation and Livermore Lab Foundation partnership, the recipient of the Kim Cupps Memorial STEM Scholarship is eligible to receive a paid internship at Lawrence Livermore National Lab when he or she is a rising college junior or senior.
 The Foundation also works closely with Las Positas College to encourage Pedrozzi Scholars to take advantage of the full range of the college’s student success resources and increases the scholarship amount for those who do so.